PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 6
 ![Page 6](images/page-06.png)

-KASUKU!
+PARROT!
 The parrot says "Hello!
 Hello!"

 **Ask:** What color is the parrot?